 You might even be entitled to free admission without knowing it.
 Some credit and debit cards, like those from Bank of America and Merrill Lynch, offer free museum admission as an extra perk.

 Meditation isn’t just free, it’s freeing.
 Whether you practice guided meditation, mantra meditation or mindfulness meditation, you’ll reap benefits like increased focus, decreased stress, heightened self-awareness and patience.
-It can also help you manage issues ranging from asthma to tension headaches.
+This hobby can also help you manage issues ranging from asthma to tension headaches.

 Connect With Your Grandkids